Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 So from then on, I decided to have had the mindset of building a user-friendly, user-centric app focused on improving time lapse on Android and *solving the paint-points* found in other apps.
 Like, literally making this a "great" time lapse app.

 From a marketing standpoint, people buy *solutions* to their problems, not software.
-So, solving user pain-points is the best approach that I am aware of.
+So, solving user pain points is the best approach that I am aware of.

 ### Market Research

-I conducted research on the Google Play store as well as some of the top apps on the Apple App store to get an idea of the current state of time lapse/camera apps for Android and see where the "pain-points" were.
+I conducted research on the Google Play store as well as some of the top apps on the Apple App store to get an idea of the current state of time lapse/camera apps for Android and see where the pain points were.

 As someone that has always had an interest in photography and videography, I had already used a few of the more well-known Android timelapse apps before I ever had the idea to create one.
 However, after reading through hundreds of reviews and creating a ton of notes, I could see some areas where the current apps were failing, where they were doing well, and what people were looking for in a time lapse app.